- August 4, 2014

 "The Tower" is a survival horror game set in an 11th century English prison, where you play as a man named Elliot who must face his insanity and survive.
 The game has been remastered with Unity 5 for 2015, offering improved graphics and an unforgiving permadeath system.
 Virtual reality support with Oculus Rift is also planned.

-- The game has a strong atmosphere and engaging story that draws players in, especially in the initial moments.
+- The game has a strong atmosphere and sound design that can create an immersive experience.

-- The voice acting is well done and adds to the immersive experience.
+- The voice acting is well done and adds depth to the narrative.

-- The concept of using sound to navigate through darkness is innovative and has potential.
+- The concept of using sound to navigate through darkness is intriguing and has potential.

 “All in all, I love the concept of using sound as a gameplay mechanic, but I don't think this game does that correctly.”